afzalsayed96/expo/docs/pages/introduction/walkthrough.md

 Upon publishing you are given a persistent URL that you can share with colleagues, in this case it was [https://expo.dev/@notbrent/blearexp](https://expo.dev/@notbrent/blearexp).
 This is determined by your Expo account username and the `slug` field in your project `app.json`.

 On iOS, only you can open projects that you have built unless you have a [priority plan](https://expo.dev/developer-services), in which case your teammates can open your projects as well.
-Another option to open any published managed app is to do a custom build of an Expo iOS client.
-[Read more about that here](../guides/adhoc-builds.md).

 ## Building and deploying